This post may contain affiliate links. Please read our disclosure policy.

 Cook the shrimp

-- Melt the butter in a small skillet over medium-high heat.
-Add the garlic and sauté, stirring frequently for 30 seconds.
+- In a small skillet over medium-high heat, melt the butter.
+Add garlic and cook, stirring, for 30 seconds.

-- Scoop the avocado flesh into a small food processor or blender.
-Add the yogurt, lime juice, spinach, olive oil, creole seasoning, cumin, and salt.
-Puree until smooth.
+- In a small blender or food processor, combine avocado, yogurt, lime juice, spinach, olive oil, Creole seasoning, cumin, and salt.
+Blend until smooth.

 Assemble